All Episodes

 I mean, why do you have to keep saying you didn't kill Charlie?

-Uh we know Tyler didn't kill Charlie.
+We know Tyler didn't kill Charlie.

-So the jurors for that trial, they will all be threatened, they will all be pressured.
+So the jurors for that trial, they will all be threatened.

-Okay, so I have no doubt that Tyler Robinson is innocent, and I also have no doubt that he will be convicted and found guilty, because we don't have a justice system in America anymore.
+And I also have no doubt that he will be convicted and found guilty because we don't have a justice system in America anymore.

-We have a kangaroo circus system, where the truth doesn't matter at all.
+We have a kangaroo circus system where the truth doesn't matter at all.

-And this is probably not the last of deaths in America, as Netanyahu appears to be directly threatening to kill more Americans in order to silence them.
+And this is probably not the last of deaths in America as Netanyahu appears to be directly threatening to kill more Americans in order to silence them.

-But I I really wonder how long Israel can last, especially given the coming financial collapse of the dollar.
+But I really wonder how long Israel can last, especially given the coming financial collapse of the dollar.

 It has no real functioning economy.